Plot of the rue Saint-Nicaise: Napoleon's reaction

-In reaction to the attempt on Napoleon's life, 130 prominent Jacobins had been exiled.
+In reaction to the attempt on Napoleon's life, 130 prominent Jacobins were exiled.
 On 10 Pluviôse Year IX (January 30, 1801) the four conspirateurs des poignards – Ceracchi, Aréna, Topino-Lebrun and Demerville – who had been found guilty of plotting to murder the first consul and condemned to death, were guillotined.
 Napoleon had gotten rid of his remaining Jacobin enemies.

 Their deaths, however, did not spell an end to plots against him.
 The royalists were still after him, and he saw plotters everywhere, especially in Corsica.
 The political journalist Pierre Louis Roederer claimed that Napoleon told him, "If I die in four or five years, the clock will be wound up and will run.
 If I die before then, I don't know what will happen."
 One biographer, however, believed that so many Frenchmen needed Napoleon and feared for his life that their fear made it possible for him to become Emperor of the French within three years.

 In popular culture

 The Attack of the rue Saint-Nicaise was written by G. Lenotre, a historian who wrote mainly about the French Revolution and the Reign of Terror.

 The rue Saint-Nicaise attack provides the backdrop of For The King, a 2010 historical novel by Catherine Delors.

 The rue Saint-Nicaise attack was the background of a mission in Ubisoft's Assassin's Creed Unity.
 In the mission, the Assassins help stop the radicals from setting off the device and eliminated gunners that aimed to kill Napoleon.
 François-Joseph Carbon appears as the main plotter behind the assassination attempt, and is eliminated by the Assassins shortly after saving Napoleon from Carbon's men.

+The assassination is also shown in the Napoleon (2023) movie starring Joaquin Phoenix as the emperor of the French and Vanessa Kirby as Empress josephine.